Automated Human Cell Classification in Sparse Datasets using Few-Shot Learning: Methods

 \subsubsection{Dataset Selection and Few-Shot Data Sampling}

 All experiments performed in this study used the mini-ImageNet few-shot dataset\cite{vinyals2016matching} for training purposes.
 The BCCD White Blood Cell Dataset\cite{BCCD2019} and a contrast-adjusted variant of the HEp-2 Cell dataset\cite{larsen2014hep} were used for out-of-domain few-shot testing.
+The HEp-2 dataset was additionally used for training.
 The aforementioned datasets were sampled from following the procedure defined by Vinyals et al.\cite{vinyals2016matching} for few-shot datasets.

 Sampling data from the training and testing few-shot datasets was performed in an identical manner.
 Batches sampled from a dataset are defined as "episodes" for a given model.
 These episodes are composed of two data sections: a support set and a query set.
 The support set is comprised of labelled examples meant to teach a given model about the episode's classes.
 Labelled classes, specifically, are sampled in terms of ways and shots.
 The number of ways in an episode defines how many classes are sampled, while the number of shots defines how many of each class is sampled.
 The query set, in contrast, is composed of unlabelled data and serves as what can be considered a miniature "test set" for the episode to benchmark how well a given model learned from the support set.
 Typically, 10 images per way are sampled from the respective class.
 All experiments performed in this study use 5-way 5-shot sampling strategies for testing and training.
 Additionally, due to the sampling-based few-shot datasets lacking a clear end, we define one epoch as being equivalent to sampling 600 episodes from a given dataset.